 - Growing up as an only child: My story

 - Pros and Cons of being an only child

 - The shocking truth about being an only child

 - The secret life of an only child

 How can you find out which title is most searched for on Google?
 First, put yourself in the shoes of someone who wants to read your blog post.
 Ask yourself, “If I wanted to read the content of this blog post, what would I search for?”
 Second, do a google search for the different titles.
 As you type out the phrase, you will notice that Google offers suggestions for what to search for.
 The phrases that Google suggests are the ones that get searched for most often.

-Third, do an actual Google search for the title you want to use.
+As per some Marketing Boost reviews if you do a Google search for the title you want to use.
 See what results show up.
 Have many people written about this topic already?
 Is the quality of those current blog posts good or not?
 If there are multiple blog posts on the subject, then it will be harder for your blog post to get on the first page (especially if there are blog posts are from popular websites like the New York Times or The Huffington Post).
-But, if very little people have written on the subject, then it will be easier to get your blog post on the first page.
+But, if very little people have written on the subject, then it will be easier to get your blog post on the first page if you .

 Right now if you search “Pros and Cons of Only Child“, you will probably find our blog post at #6 on the first page.
 When you do this, make sure you open an “Incognito Window” in your browser.
 If you don’t, you will see customized Google results which take into account the websites you’ve visited in the past.
 With an incognito window, the Google results you see would be more similar to what the general public would see.

 2. Use an SEO Tool for Your Blog